Christchurch Central City: Important Canterbury Association members

-2010/11 earthquakes
+2010–11 earthquakes

-The central city was among the most heavily damaged areas of Christchurch following the 2010 Canterbury earthquake.
-Many building façades collapsed into the streets and authorities cordoned off large areas of the central city following the event.
-Manchester Courts, the tallest commercial building in Christchurch when it was built in 1905–06 and a Category I heritage building suffered serious structural damage and was the first major building that was demolished, with the demolition finishing just days before the 2011 Christchurch earthquake.
+The central city was among the most damaged areas of Christchurch following the 2010 Canterbury earthquake.
+Some building façades collapsed into the streets.
+Manchester Courts, the tallest commercial building in Christchurch when it was built in 1905–06, and a Category I heritage building, suffered serious structural damage and was demolished shortly before the 2011 Christchurch earthquake struck.